|

 CERT, which was founded in 1997 and is now the largest private education provider in the region, has also been at the forefront of providing specialised customised training, promoting entrepreneurship and creativity, and facilitating technological advance through its technology park.
 CERT is collaborating in applied research with industry leaders such as Intel, Microsoft and IBM, and in 2006 it will become the first organisation in the region to offer supercomputing power through its acquisition of the IBM Blue Gene, the fastest computing platform in the world.
 CERT’s clients are large public and private sector organisations in the region, including the UAE Military, and the Presidential Court.

 Many excellent private institutions offer a wide range of tertiary-level opportunities.
-Notable institutions include the American Universities of Sharjah and Dubai, Sharjah University and the Ajman University of Science and Technology.
-The Ministry of Higher Education and Scientific Research is responsible for
+Notable institutions include the Americian University of Dubai, American University of Sharjah, Heriot-Watt University, University of Wollagong, Sharjah University and the Ajman University of Science and Technology.

 Quotas: Some